-By the mid-1980s, many German wine-growers were commited to the holistic approach of organic viticulture, a subject of considerable importance in the German wine industry today.
+By the mid-1980s, many German winegrowers were committed to the holistic approach of organic viticulture, a subject of considerable importance in the German wine industry today.
 It has been regulated and controlled throughout the European Union since 1991.
-As of 2010, about 600 viticultural enterprises were cultivating some 5,400 ha of vineyards from an organic perspective.
+As of 2012, about 700 viticultural enterprises were cultivating some 8,000 ha of vineyards from an organic perspective.
 The goal is to produce high-quality grapes without resorting to substances that would be harmful to humans or the environment.
-Among the key provisions are: improving soil fertility by fostering biodiversity with green cover rich in flora and fauna; using only organic fertilizer; and completely refraining from the use of herbicides.
+The key provisions include: improving soil fertility by fostering biodiversity with green cover rich in flora and fauna; using only organic fertilizer; and completely refraining from the use of herbicides.
 Powdered stone meal and plant extracts can be used to support the natural resistance of vines to mildew.
 Limited amounts of preparations containing sulfur or copper are permitted if deemed necessary to improve resistance.
 Only biological and biotechnical products are permitted to combat pests.
 Organic producer associations, such as ECOVIN, Naturland, Bioland, Demeter, and Gäa, all have members in Germany.